day8/re-frame/docs/FAQs/DoINeedReFrame.md

 I've had many people (20?) privately say to me that's what happened to them.
-And that's pretty much the reason for this FAQ - this happens a bit too often and there been a bit too much pain.
+And that's pretty much the reason for this FAQ - this happens a bit too often and there's been a bit too much pain.

 So, my advice is ... if your application is a little more complicated, be sure to make a conscious choice around architecture.
 Don't think